GodotMisogi/johnny/content/post/induced-drag/index.md

 title: "Variational Calculus — Induced Drag Over a Wing"
 draft: false
 slug: induced-drag
-description: A desperate attempt to come up with something original in aerodynamics using studies from physics, only having found it to be already discovered in the 1960s.
+description: A desperate attempt to come up with something original in aerodynamics using studies from physics, only to find it had already been discovered in the 1960s.
 image: AircraftStream.svg
 categories:
     - Aerodynamics
     - Mathematics
 ---

+>**This is not AI-generated.**

 While reading through John D. Anderson Jr.'s derivation of minimum induced drag, I thought of a cool application of the calculus of variations in one of the equations to deduce the required condition.